 implements checking of validity at the point of returning from a

-is an alias for specifying both
+function.
+The value full is an alias for specifying both

-.
-The value none
+branch and return.
+The value none turns off

 instrumentation.

-is defined when -fcf-protection is
+The macro __CET__ is defined when -fcf-protection is

-is set to 1 for the value
+used.
+The first bit of __CET__ is set to 1 for the value

-and the second bit of __CET__
+branch and the second bit of __CET__ is set to 1 for

-the return
+the return.

-You can also use the nocf_check
+You can also use the nocf_check attribute to identify

 which functions and calls should be skipped from instrumentation